cbiffle/httpd2/doc/vs.md

 # My comparison of `httpd2` with `publicfile`

+(This analysis was written in 2020, when I originally made `httpd2` public.
+Because `publicfile` hasn't changed in any significant way for nearly 30 years, its conclusions still mostly hold.
+I've updated it in places for 2025.)

 `httpd2` is my experimental HTTPS 1/2 static file server.

 [`publicfile`] is an HTTP1 static file server that inspired `httpd2`.